Libensemble/libensemble/README.rst

 **Support:**

-- Email questions to libensemble@lists.mcs.anl.gov
+- The best way to receive support is to email questions to ``libEnsemble@lists.mcs.anl.gov``.
-- Communicate (and establish a private channel, if desired) at https://libensemble.slack.com
+- Communicate (and establish a private channel, if desired) at the `libEnsemble Slack page`_.
-- Join the libEnsemble mailing list for updates about new releases at https://lists.mcs.anl.gov/mailman/listinfo/libensemble
+- Join the `libEnsemble mailing list`_ for updates about new releases.

-**Documentation:**
+**Further Information:**

-- Provided by ReadtheDocs at http://libensemble.readthedocs.org/
+- Documentation is provided by ReadtheDocs_.
+- A visual overview of libEnsemble is given in this poster_.

 **Citation:**